Patio Season: The Top 10 outdoor bars in Detroit

 Patio Bar and outdoor restaurants:

 We’ve created a to-do list for you on the best patio bar and outdoor restaurants in Detroit now that the quarantine has been lifted.
-It’s been an unprecedented start to 2020 to say the least, but if we’re determined to do one thing this year it’s to not take a single day outside for granted.
+It’s been an unprecedented start to the year to say the least, but if we’re determined to do one thing this year it’s to not take a single day outside for granted.
 We’ve been getting calls with questions like, What restaurants have outdoor seating, what bars with patio seating can we hit on our tour, after the tour what are some restaurants with patios ?
 Regardless if you’re doing a tour with us we’ve made a to-do list for you guys on the best places to sip your favorite bevvie and soak in some vitamin D. Check ’em out!
 And if you want to make a day out of it you can choose to hit any of these during a HandleBar tour!

 Patio Bar and outdoor restaurants #1: Fountain Beach Bar in Campus Martius